TotallyInformation/node-red-contrib-uibuilder/docs/front-end-library.md

 Set a variables value inside the library.
 Also creates an event that can be subscribed to using the `onChange` function.

 Note that the set function protects private variables and prevents the overwriting of internal function names.

+### `setOriginator` Sets an originating node ID

+Manually sets the default originator node id.
+Not generally required since the uib-sender node will set the originator automatically in the message it sends and this will be used by the fe.
+However, might be useful if you want to return a msg to a specific node.
+However, the node would need to be a custom node that recognises it otherwise, you would need to route the msg yourself in your flow.

+### `setPing` Check if Node-RED/uibuilder server is alive, may be used to trigger session extensions

+Calling without an argument or with it set to `0` (zero), will cancel any repeating pings and will send an individual ping to the uibuilder ping URL.
+With a non-zero argument, will repeatedly ping every n milliseconds.

+You can use this to check whether the uibuilder web server is alive.
+It could also be used to automatically extend a client security session (via an external proxy or via the ExpressJS uibuilder custom middleware function).
+It also returns some data including the HTTP status number and the server response headers.
+So it can be a useful way to obtain the ExpressJS server response headers.

 ### `showComponentDetails` (VueJS only) Return a control msg contining details of a Vue component